 Here are more ideas to encourage respectful speaking and reduce swearing in your family:

-- Think of other words to use if you find it hard to stop swearing, and other ways to handle difficult situations.
+- Think of other words to use if you find it hard to stop swearing, as well as other ways to handle difficult situations.
 For example, instead of swearing, you could say something like, ‘I feel really frustrated or angry’.
 This way you’re modelling better ways of expressing feelings.

-- Praise your child when you notice her dealing appropriately with anger or frustration.
-For example, if your child tells you that a playmate was using swear words to tease her, praise your child for walking away from the situation and not using those words herself.
+- Praise your child when you notice them dealing appropriately with anger or frustration.
+For example, if your child tells you that a playmate was using swear words to tease them, praise your child for walking away from the situation and not using those words themselves.

 Where did my child hear that word?